SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 .. image:: getting_started_linking_interface_2.PNG

-.. _view_results:
+.. _view_input:

-Viewing model results
+Viewing model input
 ++++++++++++++++++++++

 The SPLAT Excel interface allows a user to easily see the input data stored in SPLAT-MESSAGE models.